Secure The Winter Version Of Telfar’s Coveted Shopping Bag Before It Sells Out

 The post wasn’t just showing a preview of the upcoming collection.
 It also announced a 24-hour pre-order event happening on Cyber Monday, which will allow Telfar and UGG fans, alike, to get their hands on the bags from the collab before they, as Telfar warns in the caption, sell out.

-Rather than being colourful and made of vegan leather, like Telfar’s traditional shopping bags, the UGG x Telfar bags — one small-sized and one medium-sized — are made of chestnut-coloured suede, that covers the body, and sand-coloured shearling, used for the logo and the trim.
+Rather than being colorful and made of vegan leather, like Telfar’s traditional shopping bags, the UGG x Telfar bags — one small-sized and one medium-sized — are made of chestnut-colored suede, that covers the body, and sand-colored shearling, used for the logo and the trim.
 Also included in the pre-order event are holiday cards, which showcase designer Telfar Clemens in a brown Santa suit and hat, that you can use to let the lucky person in your life know that you did, indeed, secure them a gift — and a good one at that.

 Set your alarms now to pre-order what’s already shaping up to be 2021’s most coveted handbag.